Procurement Card frequently asked questions are addressed on this page.

-- No. The P-Card cannot be transferred to, assigned to, or used by anyone other than the person whose name is embossed on the card.
-Neither the physical P-Card nor its account number should be shared with or transferred to any other person to use.
+- No. The P-Card cannot be transferred to, assigned to, or used by anyone other than the person whose name is indicated on the card.
+Neither the physical P-Card, nor its account number, is to be shared with, or transferred to, any other person to use.
 Violations of this policy will result in revocation of the card.

 - Once initiated, can a P-Card transaction be stopped?

 - No. Once the charge has been made, your account will be debited.
-The cardholder is responsible for making arrangements with the vendor to obtain a credit or billing adjustment.
+The cardholder is responsible for making arrangements with the supplier to obtain a credit or billing adjustment.

 - Can the P-Card be used for any type of services?

-- Due to insurance and liability issues, service transactions are not allowed on the P-Card without a fully approved purchase agreement or repair order in place before the merchant is paid.
+- Due to insurance and liability issues, service transactions are NOT allowed on the P-Card without a fully approved purchase agreement or repair order in place before the merchant is paid.